JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 Picture

 Older and more experienced campers step up in the level of challenge.
 These kids, typically ages 10-16, learn to negotiate class III rapids as they steer the raft, verbally direct their peers, and navigate the upper and lower South Fork American River.
 It's a perfect beginner's run offering just the right challenge!
+Campers each take turns guiding the boat, learning a variety of strokes and paddle commands.
+Coaching and feedback - both giving and receiving - is a big part of Junior Guides.
+Our theme has been "Use Your Voice!"
+It's important as a river guide, and as a leader all through life.

-Our philosophy is 'challenge by choice' when encountering river features; campers may choose to swim rapids or surf holes, or to take a more conservative approach if that suits them.
+Our philosophy is 'choose your adventure' when encountering river features; campers may choose to swim rapids or surf holes, or to take a more conservative approach if that suits them.
 We encourage healthy respect for nature, but enjoying all it has to offer.

 Picture